 Veracruz Mexico – River of Raptors Tour

-The tour will highlight the high diversity and number of raptor and non-raptor migrants (including dragonflies and butterflies – which number over one million per day!), as well as the conservation of these species that is being led by Pronatura-Veracruz.
-We will also focus on some of the region’s specialty bird species including up to 25 endemics.
-There will be time for stops at archaeological sites such as Cortez’ first Spanish colony, and cultural immersion, including excellent local food, throughout the tour.
+The tour will highlight the high diversity and number of raptor and Non-raptor migrants (including dragonflies and butterflies – which number over one million per day!) and the conservation of these species Pronatura-Veracruz is leading.
+We will also focus on some of the region’s specialty bird species, including up to 25 endemics.
+There will be time for stops at archaeological sites such as Cortez’s first Spanish colony, and cultural immersion, including excellent local food, throughout the tour.

 Participant numbers are limited to ensure a quality experience for everyone.